 We’ve covered the vital aspects of eCommerce navigation: organizing the header and footer, choosing the menu type, structuring categories, and more.
 Study the user experience, explore navigation in competing stores, create several hypotheses, and A/B test them.
 Such a strategy will help you reach more efficiency, reducing the bounce rate and leading more users to the checkout.

 But, of course, it works only if you keep track of the site’s speed.
-It’s a required condition for any modern store (check our Magento performance optimization guide for tips).
+It’s a required condition for any modern store (check ourfor tips).

 The best practices mentioned in the article aren’t ready-made templates because it is your business with its own peculiarities and customers’ behavior that determines which route to take.
-In the case of custom Magento theme development, our team takes all these aspects into account to create a simple-to-navigate, convenient, and usable store design.
+In the case of, our team takes all these aspects into account to create a simple-to-navigate, convenient, and usable store design.